Wes McDonald: Birmingham City

 Later that year, he transferred to Birmingham City where he continued his scholarship.
 At the time, academy coach Steve Spooner described him as "only small" but "a really powerful boy who has an eye for goal [and] likes to take people on".
+Interviewed a couple of months later, McDonald himself felt his best qualities were strength on the ball, ability to run with it, and goalscoring, but he needed to improve his heading.
 In late 2014, McDonald suffered a knee ligament injury that restricted his progress, despite which he was given his first professional contract, of two years, in May 2015.
 He was by then playing in a more advanced role: according to Spooner, he could "play on either flank or off the top.
 He has good levels of skill, he's very powerful and possesses a great engine.
 He has pace and scores goals as well."

 In his first senior season, McDonald played regularly for the club's under-21 team.
 On 12 February 2016, he joined National League South (sixth-tier) club Nuneaton Town on a one-month youth loan, following Birmingham teammate Kyle McFarlane whose loan expired the same day.
 He went straight into the starting eleven for the next day's visit to Brackley Town, and provided the assist for Elliot Whitehouse's goal that secured the team's first win of 2016, before being replaced after 87 minutes.
 He made four appearances, all starts, during his month.
 After his return to Birmingham, he appeared as a substitute for the reserve team that lost the 2016 Birmingham Senior Cup final to National League North champions Solihull Moors.
 He played regularly for Birmingham's under-23 team.
 In February 2017, coach Richard Beale commented that over the previous few months, McDonald had "really twigged that you have to work really hard without the ball as well", and his development was such that the club confirmed their intention to extend his contract.
 Towards the end of the 2016–17 season, after McDonald had produced a scoring streak of six goals in five matches for the under-23 team, manager Gianfranco Zola named him as one of the younger players – others named were Corey O'Keeffe and Jack Storer – who would be given a chance of first-team football once the team were sure of avoiding relegation to League One.
 He finished the season as top scorer for the under-23s, but Birmingham's failure to avoid relegation until the final match meant any first-team debut remained on hold.